Type of Journey

 The wildebeest migration is one of the most celebrated wildlife events in the world.
 It takes place in Kenya’s Masai Mara.
 The migration involves millions of wildebeests joined by other plain animals on a long journey.
 It is an annual migration that is extremely popular among tourists visiting Africa.

 However, another lesser-known migration that takes place in the African continent is the zebra migration.
-This wild spectacle is almost unknown, which takes place in Botswana.
+This wild spectacle is almost unknown, and takes place in Botswana.
 This mass migration occurs twice a year.
 Herds of zebras move from north to south and vice versa.
 They travel in search of fresh grazing lands.
 These animals are known to cover at least 300 miles during their course of migration.
 One can spot up to 30,000 zebras traveling together.
 Although it is not the largest migration in Africa, it is known to be the largest in Southern Africa.
 It is a special experience to watch the relatively ‘unknown’ zebra migration during a Botswana trip.

 Technically, zebra migration can be experienced all over the country.
 However, the routes taken during the migration are often remote and difficult to travel through.
 Nevertheless, travelers can spot the migration in two of the famous parks of Botswana.
 The migration starts and ends in Chobe national park and Makgadikgadi Pans National Park.